-Employees were surveyed in February 2011.
-The survey requested information employee's on the transportation choices for each working day of the week prior to taking the survey.
-During the seven-day survey period, 58% of employees commuted single-passenger by vehicle, 6% carpooled with at least one other person, and 36% chose an alternative transportation mode (including high-efficiency or fuelefficient vehicles according to third party standards), resulting in an overall reduction of conventional commuting trips by 38.74%3.
-The average oneway commuting distance was 9.8 miles.
+Employees were surveyed in 2011.
+The survey requested information on the employee's transportation choices for each working day of the week prior to taking the survey.
+During the seven day survey period, 58% of employees commuted by single-passenger vehicle, 6% carpooled with at least one other person, and 36% chose an alternative transportation mode (including high-efficiency or fuel-efficient vehicles according to third party standards), resulting in an overall reduction of conventional commuting trips by 84% (Figure 9).
+The average one-way commuting distance was 9.8 miles.